 - Adapt recipes for specific dietary needs, such as food allergies or special diets

-Parents and children: get cooking!
+Parents and children: to your kitchens!